Ex-Goldman Banker Fights Extradition To US Over 1MDB Criminal Charges

-Two days after reports that Goldman was lawyering up as the 1MDB scandal explodes and implicates bankers ever higher in the bank's org chart, with the bank reportedly hiring the former deputy attorney general who was once the boss of the DOJ's head of criminal investigations, it appears that not all Goldman bankers are looking forward to appearing in court.
+Two days after reports that Goldman was lawyering up as the 1MDB scandal explodes and implicates bankers ever higher in the bank's org chart, with Goldman reportedly hiring the former deputy attorney general who was once the boss of the DOJ's head of criminal investigations, it appears that not all Goldman bankers are looking forward to appearing in court.

 According to Bloomberg, a former Goldman banker linked to the scandal-plagued Malaysian state investment company 1MDB, is fighting extradition to the U.S., where he would face charges of money laundering and bribery.
 Roger Ng was arrested last week in Malaysia at the request of American authorities, after which he filed an application to review the U.S. detention and extradition order.